 RICH: Holy smokes!
 That’s one hell of an impressive achievement.
-What lessons can we learn from the Military Millionaire Millennial (MMM)’s decisions?
+What lessons can we learn from my friend’s decisions?
 How does investing in property compare to the share market?
 There are a few elements to break down here, so let’s explore them in a bit more detail.

 Lesson 1: The power of leverage

-This was one of the most crucial factors behind MMM’s rapid success.
+This was one of the most crucial factors behind my friend’s rapid success.
 Leverage refers to investing not only your own savings, but money you’ve borrowed from elsewhere.
 This is unusual for most investments, but completely normal when it comes to property – it’s called a mortgage.

 Let’s say you buy a home with a 20 percent down payment, and get a loan from the bank to cover the rest.
 That means you’ve borrowed $4 for every $1 of your own cash.
 You get all the upside on the bank’s share too, so if house prices increase, your return on investment is multiplied by 400 per cent.

 This is amazing, but obviously it’s a double-edged sword.
 If the market falls, any losses you make also get multiplied several times over, to the point where you could end up completely underwater on your house.